Take the Heritage Trail!

 Uncover the park’s intriguing history with our Burgess Park Heritage Trail – from rich farmland and market gardens supplying London’s growing population during the 18th century to the 19th/20th century sprawl of industries with its busy streets, shops, pubs and people.

-The park contains three listed buildings: the lime kiln, Chumleigh Gardens and Passmore Edwards Library, Baths and Wash-house, and holds many other clues to its interesting past.
+The park contains four listed buildings: St George’s Church, the Lime Kiln, Chumleigh Gardens and Passmore Edwards Library, Baths and Wash-house, (which also has a listing for its railings!).
+The park also holds many other clues to its interesting past.
 So as you walk, run or cycle through be on the lookout for our heritage plaques:

-To enjoy this fascinating story you can download the heritage trail map.
-Click the images below:
+To enjoy this fascinating story you can download the two-part heritage trail map:

-If you find any inaccuracies or if you would like to make a contribution to the historical record please contact us at firstname.lastname@example.org, or add your own comments at the bottom of each page.
+If you find any inaccuracies or if you would like to make a contribution to the historical record please contact us at firstname.lastname@example.org, Alternatively – many people are adding their memories now to each page.
+Scroll to the bottom and add your own comments, questions or memories.